-Spectrum: The future of IoT innovations and the app economy will depend on the strength and density of 5G networks, which are supported by myriad spectrum bands and different types of infrastructure, including small cell deployment, that seamlessly work together.
-Failure to adequately develop US infrastructure and finite spectrum resources will harm both the economy and consumers.
-The prospect of countless connected devices entering our communications networks through nodes in homes, https://ecfsapi.fcc.gov/file/10417521421416/ACT%20Ex%20Parte%20Notice%20re%205G%20Economic %20Analysis%202020.pdf.

-3 James Prieger, "An Economic Analysis of 5G Wireless Deployment: Impact on U.S. and Local Economies" (Feb.
-2020), available at workplaces, or other last-mile connectivity endpoints will dramatically increase data flows across communications networks.
-Macro sites alone will not be sufficient to manage the congestion, making realization of a robust 5G network critical for the U.S. The Strategy should set the identification of new opportunities for reallocation and/or new sharing arrangements across spectrum bands consistent with interference protection principles, including for government-owned spectrum bands that may be ideal for commercial IoT use, particularly mid-band and millimeter wave bands.
+The future of IoT innovations and the app economy will depend on the strength and density of 5G networks, which are supported by myriad spectrum bands and different types of infrastructure, including small cell deployment, that seamlessly work together.
+Failure to adequately develop U.S. infrastructure and finite spectrum resources will harm both the economy and consumers.
+The prospect of countless connected devices entering our communications networks through nodes in homes, workplaces, or other last-mile connectivity endpoints will dramatically increase data flows across communications networks.
+Macro sites alone will not be sufficient to manage the congestion, making realization of a robust 5G network critical for the United States.
+The Challenge should set the identification of new opportunities for reallocation and/or new sharing arrangements across spectrum bands consistent with interference protection principles, including for government-owned spectrum bands that may be ideal for commercial IoT use, particularly mid-band and millimeter wave bands.
+Furthermore, the Challenge should embrace new artificial intelligence software-driven solutions to dynamic spectrum sharing solutions.